INVESTMENT GUIDE

 • Buyer Assemblies: SPE buyers have voting rights and receive monthly financial reports, creating transparency uncommon in other markets

-Key Difference: In Brazil's SPE model, the buyer can sometimes enter closer to the project's cost structure than to the future resale price.
-I still compare the contract, budget, CUB assumptions, taxes, and completed-unit references before treating that as an advantage.
+Key Difference: In Brazil's SPE model, the buyer can enter closer to the project's cost structure than to the future resale price.
+The advantage appears when contract, budget, CUB assumptions, taxes and completed-unit sales support the gap.

 2. The SPE Model: Brazil's Unique Cost-Price System